Information Systems MSc

 30 credits

 From that foundation, the module proceeds to explain how to develop an Information Systems strategy to satisfy critical information needs.
-It also aims to explore the application and use of improved value chains using the concepts of corporate venturing (intrapreneurship) and Entrepreneurship (new venture creation).
+It also explores the application and use of improved value chains, using the concepts of corporate venturing (intrapreneurship) and entrepreneurship (new venture creation).

-Participants should not only get "knowledge", but also gain an "employability benefit" that they can use in their careers as Information Systems specialists in innovative organisations and/or as independent consultants or entrepreneurs.
-It also introduces legal, ethical and professional aspects and hence addresses the employability of the students in their future career.
-Furthermore, students acquire the necessary research skills to independently carry out a research project.
+You will not only get "knowledge", but also gain an "employability benefit" that you can use in your career as information systems specialists in an innovative organisation and/or as an independent consultant or entrepreneur.
+The module also introduces legal, ethical and professional aspects, addressing your future employability.
+You will also gain the necessary research skills to independently carry out a research project.

 Agile Project Development